SHOP @ OUR RETAIL LOCATIONS

 Ditch harsh cleansers and discover the health benefits of ARTISAN SOAPS

 For most people, "soap" is a 4 letter word meaning a cleanser that leaves your skin feeling dry and tight.
 The soap of our ancestors was used to clean far more than the skin: pots, pans, hides, plus clothes laden with grime and grease.
 The soap was strong — and needed to be.
-If your skin did not feel drawn after a washing, the soap had not done its job removing oil and dirt.
+If your skin did not feel drawn after washing, the soap had not done its job removing oil and dirt.
 That feeling was ingeniously marketed as “squeaky clean."

 The history of soap

 Historically speaking, moisturizing and conditioning products for the skin were not part of the psyche.
 Daily survival was the focus, and the soap had one definitive purpose only: to clean.